 Your Homebrew Race’s Flavor

-Flavor is everything when homebrewing.
-While it’s true you want something that fits into the game’s mechanics and isn’t brokenly overpowered or absolutely terrible, you want something that people actually want to use.
+The flavor is everything when homebrewing.
+While it’s true you want something that fits into the game’s mechanics and isn’t brokenly overpowered or terrible, you want something that people want to use.
 Your homebrew race should fill a niche, yes, but it needs to be interesting while doing so!

 You don’t need a ton of information either to create an interesting race – only a few paragraphs.
-Basically, give a potential player a general overview of the race, their general culture, and appearance.
+Give a potential player a general overview of the race, their general culture, and appearance.
 The DM can decide from there where they fit into their setting.

-I’d recommend spending the most time on focusing on the flavor of the race’s general appearance and their unique abilities.
+I’d recommend spending the most time focusing on the flavor of the race’s general appearance and unique abilities.
 These are typically the two factors that I see players look towards before anything.